ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 access to the data.
 Anyone with the credentials can not only read your datasets —they can delete them.

-Do not inadvertently share these credentials through means such as
+Do not inadvertently share these credentials through means such as:

 1. Checking in to SCM any configuration files containing the secrets.
 1. Logging them to a console, as they invariably end up being seen.
-1. Defining filesystem URIs with the credentials in the URL, such as `s3a://AK0010:secret@landsat-pds/`.
-They will end up in logs and error messages.
 1. Including the secrets in bug reports.
+1. Logging the `AWS_` environment variables.

 If you do any of these: change your credentials immediately!